-I refer to the Visual Impact Management Plan submitted to the Department for review following completion of the Modification 4, in accordance with Condition 47, Schedule 3 of the Mt Pleasant Operation development consent (DA 92/97).
-I also acknowledge your response to the Department's review comments and request for additional information.
+I refer to the Visual Impact Management Plan submitted to the Department for review following approval of the Modification 6, in accordance with Condition 47, Schedule 3 of the Mt Pleasant Operation development consent (DA 92/97).

-I note the Visual Impact Management Plan has been prepared in consultation with Muswellbrook Shire Council.
 The Department has carefully reviewed the Visual Impact Management Plan and is satisfied that it meets the requirements of the relevant conditions in DA 92/97.

-Accordingly, as nominee of the Planning Secretary, I approve the Visual Impact Management Plan (revision 02, dated 31 August 2023).
+Accordingly, as nominee of the Planning Secretary, I approve the Visual Impact Management Plan (Version 03).